Power of Attorney

 To grant permission for a representative to obtain limited tax information only, a taxpayer can establish a Tax Information Authorization (TIA) relationship.

-If a representative has a MyFTB account they will have limited online access to the taxpayer's tax information once the relationship is established.
+If a representative has a tax professional MyFTB account, they will have Online Account Access to the individual or business account information once the POA is approved.

 Establish a POA Relationship

 A taxpayer or representative can establish a POA relationship: